 - You cannot assign a role from Server to a local user created on Designer, while you can assign a user from Server to a local role.

-- During importing, if any existing users, roles, or groups that come from Server have the same names as those on Server, Designer refreshes their properties with new information from Server, such as the role or group information and parental relationships.
-However, Designer reserves their permission settings; specially, if you assign a user from Server to any roles defined in Designer, Designer reserves these roles in its member list.
+- During importing, if any existing users, roles, or groups that come from Server have the same names as those on Server, Designer refreshes them with new information from Server, such as the role or group information and parental relationships; however, Designer reserves their permission settings, specially, if you have assigned a user from Server to any roles defined in Designer, Designer reserves these roles in its member list.